 You must determine the pool ID to use for the Solution Admin Host (SAH) and each node in the cluster before proceeding with the installation.
-To determine the pool IDs, you must have an existing server that is registered to the Red Hat Hosted Services.
-This server must also be registered using the same credentials as the ones being used in this environment.
+To determine the pool IDs, you must have an existing server that is

 1. Once the server is correctly registered, execute the following command to see the available subscription pools.